20 Lancers (India)

-Origin
+History

-The regiment was formed in 1921 by amalgamating 14th Murray's Jat Lancers (raised 1857) with 15th Lancers (Cureton's Multanis) (raised 1858).
-The regiment served till 1937, when it was removed from the order of battle and deactivated.
-It was converted into a training regiment of the 3rd Indian Cavalry group with a permanent station at Lucknow.
-This eventually evolved into the Indian Armoured Corps Training Centre at Lucknow.
-Following the partition of India and Pakistan in 1947, the regiment was allotted to India.
-The centre moved in 1948 to Ahmednagar and merged with other establishments to become the Armoured Corps Centre and School.
+The 20th Lancers regiment of the British Indian Army was formed in 1921 by 14th Murray's Jat Lancers (raised 1857) with 15th Lancers (Cureton's Multanis) (raised 1858).
+This regiment was de-activated in 1937 and converted into a training regiment of the 3rd Indian Cavalry group with a permanent station in Lucknow which would eventually evolve into the Indian Armoured Corps Training Centre.

+Following the Partition of India in 1947, the training regiment was allotted to India.
+The Lucknow training centre moved in 1948 to Ahmednagar and merged with other establishments to become the Armoured Corps Centre and School.

-The regiment was re-raised by the Indian Army on 10 July 1956 at Jodhpur, Rajasthan.
-The first Commanding Officer of the re-raised regiment was Lieutenant Colonel Umrao Singh.
-The regiment was equipped with AMX-13 tanks.
+On 20 June 1956, the Pakistan Army raised its own 20th Lancers regiment as a successor unit to the 20th Lancers of the British Indian Army.
+On 10 July 1956, the Indian Army also re-raised the 20th Lancers at Jodhpur in Rajasthan.
+The unit's first commanding officer was Lieutenant Colonel Umrao Singh. and was equipped with AMX-13 tanks.
 When the regiment was re-raised, the Officer's Mess Silver of the old 20th Lancers was handed over to it.

 The troops on raising were from the Sikhs of the 6th DCO Lancers which were transferred to 8th Light Cavalry and half of the squadron of the Jodhpur Lancers which were transferred to the 7th Light Cavalry.
 The present class composition is Jats and Rajputs.

-The Pakistan Army raised an armoured regiment called 20th Lancers on 20 June 1956, which it considers to be the successor of the old 20th Lancers of the British Indian Army.